Thinking of coliving in France as you consider living arrangements as a digital nomad?

 Sure, many people have begun coliving and coworking in common locations like Bali, Indonesia and information on coliving there is widely available.

 But not much information exists on coliving in Europe and especially coliving France.

 Well, I’m here to tell you, as a digital nomad, you cannot miss the chance to try co living in France because France has great bread and cheese.
 And have you seen the Eiffel Tower sparkle at night?!

-France is a country well-known for its wine, food, and fashion and is one of the world’s most popular tourist destinations by country.
+Known for its wine, food, and fashion, France is easily the world’s most popular tourist destination by country.